 Centers of Excellence

-We’re also home to three Centers of Excellence.
+We’re also home to two Centers of Excellence.
 These centers’ primary purpose is to foster intellectual collaboration among faculty across Divisions that have shared research interests, and to promote the expertise of these individuals to the outside world.